-Under subdivision (b), if the donee exercises the power defectively $(\underline{e.g.}, without \cdot proper formalities)$, the court may allow the purported appointment to pass the assets to the person whom the donee attempted to benefit.
+Under subdivision (b), if the donee exercises the power defectively (e.g., without proper formalities), the court may allow the purported appointment to pass the assets to the person whom the donee attempted to benefit.
+A similar rule obtains in California concerning the defective exercise of a power of attorney.
+Gerdes v.
+Moody, 41 Cal.
+335 (1871).

 Under subdivision (c), if the power creates a right in the permissible appointee to compel the exercise of the power (e.g., where the donee must appoint to his children within ten years of the creation of the power and at the end of ten years he has only one child), that person may compel exercise of the power by the donee.
+In addition, the assigns or creditors of the donee who possesses the right to compel exercise may also compel its exercise.